Stockholder Engagement

 • We align pay and performance by providing a greater portion of compensation in incentive compensation

-• We conduct an annual compensation risk assessment to review whether the design of our compensation program discourages excessive risk taking
+• We conduct an annual compensation risk assessment to help ensure that our executive compensation program does not encourage excessive risk taking

 • We conduct an annual review of peers, as well as benchmark pay practices and pay levels to ensure compatibility